 The relationship between the rate of pay for the lowest paid Council employee and that of the Council's Chief Officers is determined by the processes used for determining pay and grading structures set out in the Pay and Reward Policy.
-The Council's lowest paid employee is paid on spinal point 8 of the NJC for Local Government Workers.
-As at 1 April 2018, should the national employers' proposed pay award be acceptable to the trade unions, this will be £16,626 per annum (based on a full-time equivalent of 37 hours per week).
-This rate increased to £16,880 on application of the living wage supplement
+The Council's lowest paid employee is paid on spinal column point 1 of the NJC for Local Government Workers.

 As part of its commitment to pay transparency, and following the recommendations of the Hutton Review, the Council will publish information on pay relativities on an annual basis in the Pay and Reward Policy.
-This information for 2018-19 shows a pattern of decline over a three year period, showing that the gap between the Chief Executive pay and lowest paid Council employee has narrowed, as has the gap between average Chief Officer pay and the median earning of Council employees:
+This information for 2020-21 is as follows:

-Multiple of Salary Ratio 2018/19 Ratio 2017/18 Ratio 2016/17 Ratio 2015/16 • the multiple between the annual salary of the lowest paid Council employee and the Chief Executive (full-time equivalent basis) as a ratio 1 : 8:5 1: 8.6 1: 9.9 1: 10 • the multiple between the annual salary of the lowest paid Council employee and the average Chief Officer (full-time equivalent basis) as a ratio 1 : 5:3 1: 5.7 1: 6.5 1: 6.6 the multiple between median earning of Council employees and the Chief Executive (full-time equivalent basis) as a ratio 1 : 6:7 1: 6.5 1: 7.4 1: 6.8 the multiple between median earning of Council employees and the average Chief Officer (full-time equivalent basis) as a ratio 1 : 4:2 1: 4.3 1: 4.9 1: 4.5 i) Column A provides the pay ratio as per the requirement of the Localism Act 2011 ii) These figures exclude remuneration for appointments within organisations for which the Council provides a payroll service but is not the employer.
+Multiple of Salary Ratio the multiple between the annual salary of the lowest paid Council employee and the Chief Executive (full-time equivalent basis) as a ratio 1 : 8:0 the multiple between the annual salary of the lowest paid Council employee and the average Chief Officer (full-time equivalent basis) as a ratio 1 : 5:3 the multiple between median earning of Council employees and the Chief Executive (full-time equivalent basis) as a ratio 1:4.4 the multiple between median earning of Council employees and the average Chief Officer (full-time equivalent basis) as a ratio 1:2.4